NVIDIA/aistore/docs/cli/cluster.md

 Scaling down can be done gracefully or forcefully, and also temporarily or permanently.

-For background, usage examples, and details, please see [this document](/docs/leave_cluster.md).
+For background, usage examples, and details, please see [Node lifecycle: maintenance, shutdown, decommission](/docs/lifecycle_node.md).

 # Adding/removing nodes